|

 and smell the leaves.
 Ahhhh… nothing else smells like

 Sweet Flag.
-The root is a rhizome, which is a horizontal
+The root is a rhizome, which is really

 scars above, and produces abundant rootlets, which for the